We also assist and support local high school students in obtaining their community service graduation requirements!

 (1) TheWISEorg provided 10 victims of domestic violence, housed at a House of Ruth safe-home shelter, with a 3.5 hour beauty workshop teaching best practices for specific skill development, particularly pertaining to proper makeup application techniques, skin/hair care regiments, and more.
 Participants were also provided a care package of products for continued care and maintenance; 2) Packaged 600 boxes of dry and canned foods for seniors to be distributed throughout the state of MD in partnership with the MD Food Bank.
 Food items included: cereal, vegetables, rice, juice and more; 3) Prepped, cooked, and packaged food and drinks to feed over 250 homeless persons in partnership with Martha’s Table; 4) Cleaned and soiled vegetable gardens at the Catonsville Emergency Assistance Organization in preparation for harvesting vegetables to feed homeless persons in Baltimore City and surrounding areas; 5) Provided 8-10 weeks of educational and resource development such as art therapy programs, life coaching, soft-skill development, workforce development and more for 8 women housed in a southern MD transition home; and more.
 In 2017 alone, we completed over 100 hours of volunteer service and activities geared towards community and individual development, serving approximately 1,200 persons.

-Projects are scheduled; please see our Calendar page for a list of 2018 Service Projects.
+2019- Projects are scheduled; please see our Calendar page for a full list of 2019 Community Service Projects.